muhammadshaban89/learn-kubernetes/Labels-Selectors-Annotations-Node_Selectors/README.md

 check labels on node:

      kubectle get nodes --show-labels
-After labeling you will see the pod creation has been completed.
+After labeling, you will see the pod creation has been completed.

+To check annotations, run

+    kubectl describe pods podname